 This section of the river features several dramatic character changes.
 The Conemaugh River Lake provides 8,954 acres of flatwater.
 Use caution when planning trips, as the Conemaugh Dam is not portagable.
-The lake twists under century-old stone arch railroad bridges that now bear the West Penn
+The lake twists under century-old stone arch railroad bridges that now bear the West Penn Trail.

-Trail.
+The Kiski-Conemaugh Rivers are an important part of the Pittsburgh-to-Harrisburg Main Line Canal GreenwayTM, a 320 mile corridor of heritage sites, hub communities and outdoor recreation opportunities that is "Making New Connections Between Old NeighborsTM."
+The Greenway follows the route of the historic canal system, and you will find remnants of this little-known transportation corridor during your float.
 Below the Dam, the Tunnelview Historic Site access takes paddlers to Saltsburg on relatively flat water.
 The Kiskiminetas begins where the Loyalhanna Creek joins the Conemaugh.
 Deep pools just past Avonmore give way to riffles and waves as the gorge narrows closer to Apollo.